lowRISC/opentitan/util/uvmdvgen/README.md

   -s, --has_separate_host_device_driver
-                        IP / block agent creates a separate driver for host and device modes. (ignored if -a switch is not passed) -e, --gen_env         Generate testbench UVM environment code -c, --is_cip          Is comportable IP - this will result in code being extended from CIP library.
-If switch is not passed, then the code will be extended from DV library instead. (ignored if -e switch is not passed) -ea agt1 agt2 [agt1 agt2 ...], --env_agents agt1 agt2 [agt1 agt2 ...]
+                        IP / block agent creates a separate driver for host and device modes. (ignored if -a switch is not passed) -e, --gen_env         Generate testbench UVM env code -c, --is_cip          Is comportable IP - this will result in code being extended from CIP library.
+If switch is not passed, then the code will be extended from DV library instead. (ignored if -e switch is not passed) -hi, --has_interrupts
+                        CIP has interrupts.
+Create interrupts interface in tb -ha, --has_alerts     CIP has alerts.
+Create alerts interface in tb -ea agt1 agt2 [agt1 agt2 ...], --env_agents agt1 agt2 [agt1 agt2 ...]
                         Env creates an interface agent specified here.
 They are assumed to already exist.
-Note that the list is space- separated, and not comma-separated. (ignored if -e switch is not passed)
+Note that the list is space-separated, and not comma-separated. (ignored if
+                        -e switch is not passed)
   -ao [hw/dv/sv], --agent_outdir [hw/dv/sv]
                         Path to place the agent code.
 A directory called
                         <name>_agent is created at this location. (default set